National Concussion Awareness Day - September

 National Concussion Awareness Day

-National Concussion Awareness Day raises public awareness about concussions.
+National Concussion Awareness Day raises awareness about concussions, their symptoms, and the importance of proper medical care after a head injury.
 It is observed every third Friday in September.

-When is National Concussion Awareness Day in 2025?
+When Is National Concussion Awareness Day in 2026?

 National Concussion Awareness Day is observed on the third Friday of September each year.